JUDSYS/judsys.github.com/src/content/_index.md

 JUDSYS aims to provide a digital signature standard that address the first there points.
 And, hopefully, this standard may fulfil the fourth point in the (not so) near future.

+# Some features and non-features (many are still just ideas)

+  * Only detached signatures.
+This is to make backups, interoperability and user life easier.
+  * Anyone can issue proofs of attribute (a similar idea to attribute certificates).
+This makes it easy for companies to change job titles that should appear on signatures made by its employees.
+This also makes it easier for people to allow other to act in their name.
+  * No complicated certification chain.
+Just multiple trees, each with a single root CA.
+  * Unified RESTful APIs for time-stamp authorities and checking the certificate status.
+  * JSON files to ease implementation and debugging.
+  * Unicode support everywhere.
+  * Rules about UI to ensure users have an easy time switching from one implementation to another.
+  * Rules about how to mix paper and digital signatures.
+  * Rules about "trusted scans".